muzixiang/LatentFactorDecodingEEG/README.md

 # LatentFactorDecodingEEG

-These codes are shared with the publication of the <Latent Factor Decoding of Multi-channel EEG for Emotion Recognition through AE-like Neural Networks>.
+These codes are shared with the publication of the "Latent Factor Decoding of Multi-channel EEG for Emotion Recognition through AE-like Neural Networks".

 0. The file named 'data_normalization_zscore' is used for preprocessing the multichannel EEGs.